Cinnamon-chested bee-eater: Description

 The species measures 22 cm in length and weighs 17–38 g.
 The sexes are alike.
 They have bright green heads, upper parts, and tails; their chins and throats are yellow and outlined in black, with a white extension to the side; their breasts are cinnamon-brown, darkening towards the belly.
 When perched, their stance is upright with the tail pointing downward.
 The tail is blackish with an orange base and white tip when seen from the front, while from the back it is mainly green, with black edges visible when it is flared.
 This bird can be distinguished from the somewhat similar little bee-eater by their larger size, darker colouring, white cheek patches, and the upland habitat where they are found.

 Ecology

 This bird lives in upland regions, usually between 1800 and 2300 m, and can be found associated with wooded hillsides and forest edges, clearings, plantations, and gardens.
 Its diet consists mainly of honeybees although it also eats moths, butterflies, dragonflies, beetles, and other flying insects.
 It seems to be an adaptable species and able to withstand loss of its forest habitat.

 Status

-The cinnamon-chested bee-eater has a very wide range, and although the population size has not been quantified, they are thought to be large, and the International Union for Conservation of Nature has assessed their conservation status as being of "least concern".
+The cinnamon-chested bee-eater has a very wide range, and although the population size has not been quantified, it is thought to be large, and the International Union for Conservation of Nature has assessed their conservation status as being of "least concern".